ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 In this article, we’ll explore the various versions and modifications of TON wallets.

 :::info
-Before we start, there are some terms and concepts that you should be familiar with to fully understand the article, such as
+Before we start, there are some terms and concepts that you should be familiar with to fully understand the article:

- - Message management, because this is the main functionality of the wallets.
+ - [Message management](/v3/documentation/smart-contracts/message-management/messages-and-transactions), because this is the main functionality of the wallets.
- - FunC language, because we will heavily rely on implementations made using it.
+ - [FunC language](/v3/documentation/smart-contracts/func/overview), because we will heavily rely on implementations made using it.
 :::

 ## Common concept